camigord/DRL_papernotes/notes/Deep Reinforcement Learning with Double Q-learning.md

 </p>

 <p align="center">
-*"The selection of the action (inside the argmax) is still due to the online weights &theta;. ...
-However, we use the second set of weights &theta;' to fairly evaluate the value of this policy"*
+<i>"The selection of the action (inside the argmax) is still due to the online weights &theta;. ...
+However, we use the second set of weights &theta;' to fairly evaluate the value of this policy"</i>
 </p>

 With this relatively *small* change they were able to find better policies in many of the tested games, thus obtaining state-of-the-art results on the Atari 2600 domain.